 Hypoglycemia refers to low levels of sugar, or glucose, in the blood.
 Low blood sugar can cause tiredness, shaking, and many other symptoms.
 It can be life threatening in severe cases.
 There are numerous possible causes of hypoglycemia.

-All the body’s cells, including the brain, need energy to function.
-Glucose supplies energy to the body.
-Insulin, a hormone, enables the cells to absorb and use it.
+All cells within the body, including in the brain, need energy to function.
+Glucose supplies energy, and the hormone insulin enables the cells to absorb and use it.

 Hypoglycemia happens when there is not enough glucose, or sugar, in the blood.

-The National Institutes of Diabetes and Digestive and Kidney Diseases (NIDDK), note that symptoms usually appear when blood sugar levels are below 70 milligrams per deciliter (mg/dL).
+The National Institutes of Diabetes and Digestive and Kidney Diseases (NIDDK) notes that symptoms usually appear when blood sugar levels are below

-People with mild hypoglycemia may experience the following early symptoms:
+People with mild hypoglycemia may experience the following common symptoms: